petejohanson/angular-hy-res/README.md

 The `hrJson` module handles data for simple `application/json` responses, with no additional hypermedia controls present.

-_In the future, integration with other hypermedia formats, e.g. Collection+JSON, Uber, JSON-LD, will be available in their own modules._
+_In the future, integration with other hypermedia formats, e.g. Uber, JSON-LD, will be available in their own modules._

 ### hrRoot